Yahnich/yahnich.github.io/README.md

 ## General
 - Players now start with 6000 gold and start at level 1.
+- **1.5.3d:** Smoke of Deceit removed.
+- **1.5.3d:** Glyph of Fortification: Now Hard Dispels all Radiant units and grants them 100% damage and status resistance for 10 seconds.
+5 minute cooldown.
+- **1.5.3d:** Scan: Now Purges all Dire units in the scan radius and debuffs them for 10 seconds, causing them to take 25% increased damage.
+2 minute cooldown.

 ## Event - Roguelite
 - Added Roguelite map.
 Heroes don't receive any gold (including starting gold), instead heroes receive 2 items of an appropriate tier every round.